 We do not allow our network providers to bill you for covered services and items.
 This is true even if we pay the provider less than the provider charges for a covered service or item.
 You are never required to pay the balance of any bill.
 The only exception to this is if you are getting long-term services and supports and Rhode Island Medicaid says that you have to pay part of the cost of these services.
 This is called "cost-share," and the amount is determined by Rhode Island Medicaid.
 If you are getting long-term services and supports, you may also have to pay part of the cost of the services.
 The amount is determined by Rhode Island Medicaid.
-If you are getting long-term services and supports, you may also have to pay part of the cost of the services.
-The amount is determined by Rhode Island Medicaid.
 This is called "cost-share," and the amount is determined by Rhode Island Medicaid.